 Auto-tour this one-way loop road to take in historic and scenic sites.
-Highlights of the trail include wildlife watching, historic log cabins, streams and optional hikes.
-While driving this route be sure to stop at the Noah “Bud” Ogle Cabin to see the rustic structure framed in fall color.
+Highlights of the trail include wildlife watching, historic log cabins, streams, and optional hikes.
+While driving this route, be sure to stop at the Noah “Bud” Ogle Cabin to see the rustic structure framed in fall color.
 Then, continue along Roaring Fork Motor Nature Rail through thick, vibrant forests.
-Available hikes include the 2.6 mile roundtrip Grotto Falls and 5.4 mile roundtrip hike to Rainbow Falls.
+Available hikes include the 2.6 mile roundtrip Grotto Falls and the 5.4 mile roundtrip hike to Rainbow Falls.

 Directions: Turn at Stoplight #8 off the Parkway in Downtown Gatlinburg onto Historic Nature Trail-Airport Rd.